Trimvo/Learning/README.md

 # Learning
-Learning Git so doing random stuff in it.
+Learning Git so doing random stuff in it.<br> So i am watching apna college git and github Video.